sjmaple/lr-demo-provisioning/README.md

     textfield

-  * some application properties will not be known by LiveRebel and you will not be able to deploy v1.0 unless you provide suitable values
+  * some application properties will not be known by LiveRebel and you will not be able to deploy unless you provide suitable values, below are a few example properties that will make the demo application work but they need fine-tuning for the mail and Facebook sections:

+    ```
+    db.url=mysql:host=10.127.128.5;dbname=qa
+    db.username=qa
+    db.password=change_me
+    fb.appId=12345678901234
+    fb.appSecret=123456789012a1234567890b12234567
+    mail.host=smtp.gmail.com
+    mail.username=you@gmail.com
+    mail.password=yourpassword
+    mail.port=587
+    mail.encryption=tls
+    ```

   * when the deployment is done, visit the following URL to see the application running through the load balancer: